8Ginette8/gbif.range/paper.md

 Finally, *wsl.gbif* offers a set of additional very useful functions meant to be used for large-scale studies using GBIF observations.
 (1) *wsl_taXnames* generates, based on a given species name, a list of all its scientific names (accepted, synonyms, children and related) found in the GBIF backbone taxonomy.
-The function allows therefore taxonomy correspondancy to be made in order to merge the observations of different species and sub-species, but also permits efficient ways of linking external data information of a species that is named diffrently across databsed (2) Whereas the 'grain' parameter in *wsl_gbif* allows unprecise GBIF observations to be filtered, *wsl_obs_filter* accepts as input a *wsl_gbif* output (one or several species) and keeps for each species only one observation per pixel of a defined grid.
+The function allows therefore taxonomy correspondency to be made between different species and sub-species to potentially merge their records, but also permits efficient ways of linking external data of a species which is named differently across databases.
+(2) Whereas the 'grain' parameter in *wsl_gbif* allows GBIF observations to be filtered according to a certain spatial precision, *wsl_obs_filter* accepts as input a *wsl_gbif* output (one or several species) and filter the observations according to a specific given grid resolution (one observation per pixel grid kept).
 (3) wsl_tiles is a function that may be used to generate a set of n geometry arguments POLYGON() based on a given geographic extent.
-This function is meant to help users who want to use the *rgbif* R package and its parameter *geometry* that use a POLYGON() argument.
+This function is meant to help users who want to use the *rgbif* R package and its parameter *geometry* that uses a POLYGON() argument.

 # Examples